-Just like any other bounty offered by Mother Nature, understanding the habits and habitat are imperative if you want to have a story to tell around the camp fire.
-Greater Chickens currently reside in 10 states in the the lower 48.
-The strongest concentrations are located in Kansas and Nebraska.
+Just like any other bounty offered by Mother Nature, understanding the habits and habitat are imperative if you want to have a story to tell around the campfire.
+Greater prairie-chickens currently reside in 10 states in the lower 48 with the strongest concentrations are located in Kansas and Nebraska.
 Don’t waste your time kicking the CRP (Conservation Reserve Program) elsewhere.
 In Kansas, the Flint Hills are above and beyond the best habitat and harbor the largest concentration of these birds in the nation.
-The Flint Hills of Kansas more specifically span from the Oklahoma boarder all the way north to Nebraska.
+The Flint Hills of Kansas more specifically span from the Oklahoma border all the way north to Nebraska.
 Focusing efforts in these areas—home to the most abundant booming grounds—increases the odds of a harvest.

-Getting on Prairie Chickens before the mid-morning graze in the short stubble of their afternoon pastures puts the odds in the hunter’s favor.
-These birds roost and nest on the ground in thicker CRP type cover.
+Getting on prairie chickens before the mid-morning graze in the short stubble of their afternoon pastures puts the odds in the hunter’s favor.
+These birds roost and nest on the ground in thicker CRP-type cover.
 It’s harder for those pesky eyes to spot a hunter and a dog in the thick stuff.
 Get up early and get after it!
-The Greater P. Chicken acts and behaves much likes its cousin, the Sharp-tailed Grouse (Tympanuchus phasianellus).
-They both prefer the sunny side of the hills in the early mornings, since they wake up to a dew covered prairie and a potential frost.
-Sunbathing in the morning is a guarantee for these birds.
-We can use this to our advantage.
+The greater prairie-chicken acts and behaves much like its cousin, the sharp-tailed grouse (Tympanuchus phasianellus).
+They both prefer the sunny side of the hills in the early mornings since they wake up to a dew-covered prairie and a potential frost.
+Sunbathing in the morning is a guarantee for these birds, and we can use this to our advantage.